S2-group/EASE-2022-energy-web-assembly-rep-pkg/README.md

 This experiment made use of the Ostrich benchmarking suite, which can be found [here](https://github.com/Sable/Ostrich).
 All copyrights of these benchmarking algorithms belong to the license holders of the Ostrich benchmarking suite.

 ## Structue of the replication package
 This replication package contains several directories.
 The `experiment` contains the Android Runner configuration, the scripts that were used during the experiment and the subjects.
 The `android-runner` directory contains an altered version of Android Runner.
 This is Android Runner with added support for the Firefox Nightly web browser.
 The results package contains the unprocessed results of the experiment and a Python script to aggregate the results and calculate the Joules used per run.
 The `figures` directory contains all the figures presented in the paper.
+The `rscripts` directory contains the R file used to analyse the results.

 ## Dependencies
 This experiment uses several Python packages.
 To install them, use the following command: